kinostl/crystal_caravans/docs/the_basics/002_dungeon_delving.md

 Fighting is a back and forth between the party and a band of monsters.
 The party says every action they plan on taking to win the fight, then roll the relevant dice (Usually Combat or Magic).

+Players always get the first action unless the miasma has reached the level where monsters are no longer surprised.
+At that point they know you're there and start combats.

 _Every_ dice that is a success contributes to this roll.
 For every success, choose a monster.
 It loses a heart.
 They'll do the same to you, until one side has lost.

 When the party runs out of hearts, they tuck their tail between their legs and run back to town to heal.